 Understand that anonymity is not realistic

-While we offer our donors a choice of four different donation types — Known, Semi-Known, ID Release, and De-Identified Egg Donation — anonymity is no longer a realistic expectation.
+We offer our donors a choice of three different donation types — Known, Semi-Known, and ID Release Egg Donation — because anonymity is no longer a realistic expectation.

 The internet today is too powerful with all of the social connections and access to DNA databases.
 We advise our donors: it’s no longer a matter of if you’ll be found by the donor-conceived child(ren) but when.

-If you are willing to continue providing updated medical information throughout your life but hope and believe that you will never be found, you may want to reconsider being an egg donor.
+If you are willing to continue providing updated medical information throughout your life but aren’t comfortable with the possibility (or probability) that you will be identified, you may want to reconsider becoming an egg donor.

 If you can be comfortable that your identity is bound to one day be exposed and that it will help shape a donor-conceived child’s origin story and sense of self, than we are more than excited to help you on your journey to changing someone’s life forever.

-Donating with Everie has almost endless benefits and positive impacts on your life.
+Donating with Everie has almost endless benefits and positive impacts on your life, including:

 You will make a lasting impact on someone else’s life by helping them grow their own family.
 You are forever changing the course of their life by helping them through egg donation.